patrickn/neaveynet-hugo/content/post/hu-montenegro.md

 The road is nothing more than gravel single track at this point with the occasional muddy puddle or lorry to add a bit of excitement.
 I can't see much as the road has been cut straight through the forest and large trees block the view on both sides.
 Coming to a T junction I notice a small Horizons Unlimited sticker and an arrow urging me onwards, at least I know I am on the right track.

+After some tight switchbacks and very muddy ruts, made all the worse by the construction traffic driving up and down, I see what looks like a campsite.
+Then I spot an enormous 'Horizons Unlimited' poster and I know I am in the right place.

+Pulling up I'm quickly met by XXXX and YYYY the organisers, they point me towards a clearing to pitch my tent, tell me about the facilities and show me where the free beer is.
+Free beer!! all included in the registration fee, and cooled with genuine mountain water in a bucket next to the kitchen hut.

 ![Campsite in the Montenegrin Mountains near Kolasin](/img/2017/08/27/campsite-montenegro.jpeg)

+There's a choice of wood cabin or camping, it can get quite cold at night but I still opted for my tent.

 ![Home for the weekend, the tent not the hut](/img/2017/08/27/tent-montenegro.jpeg)